 - CRM-system with detailed information on transactions, user alerts and sales data transfer to Google Analytics.

-- Yet another editor’s naked self promotion: for many companies building a custom CRM is much better option than trying to adapt an existing solution.
-Let GRIN tech build yours.
+- Another editor’s naked self-promotion: for many companies building a custom CRM is a much better option than trying to adopt an existing solution.
+Let GRIN tech make yours.

 Analyzing warehouse stock balance and supplier prices

-The system allows to receive real time info on the availability of goods and prices of suppliers within a single interface.
+The system allows receiving real-time info on the availability of goods and prices of suppliers within a single interface.
 Thus, a manager can recheck all order items in a few minutes and, on behalf of the company, make decisions to resupply some spare parts.

-This module works uses the same scripts as the supplier stock balance synch module, but additional check is due to ensure that goods are available at this particular moment.
+The module uses the same scripts as the supplier stock balance synch module, but an additional check is due to ensure that goods are available at this particular moment.

-Another feature of the project was that managers can issue invoices through personal links to the website.
-A manager can fill a cart with necessary goods.
-Internally authorized managers are provided with an additional function of creating personal links to the order: a manager can specify an arbitrary delivery price and indicate the client’s name or state the organization.
+Another feature of the project was that managers could issue invoices through personalized website links.
+A manager can fill a cart with the necessary goods.
+Internally authorized managers provided with an additional function of creating personal links to the order: a manager can specify an arbitrary delivery price and indicate the client’s name or state the organization.

-Since many customers want to receive a ready invoice for payment, in our niche, a significant percentage of orders is done through direct negotiations.
-This allows you to make sales, being in direct contact with your client via phone or email.
+Since many customers want to receive a ready invoice for payment, in our niche, a significant percentage of orders done through direct negotiations.
+That allows you to make sales, being in direct contact with your client via phone or email.